bevenky/dev-cms/README.md

 ## Other Notes

 * Cache data
-* Django Templates from DB for static pages and blog
+* Django Templates from DB for static pages and blog - <done>
 * Revision Control
 * Permission Management for Users
 * Organize Static Pages into groups and groups have permissions
 * Blog posts have permissions
-* GA Stats within dashboard - Future
-* Automatic posting of blog to your favorite social networks - Future

 ## Entities

-* Pages
+* Pages - <done>
   - Meta details
     - Title, Description, Keywords, URL
-  - Choose Template
-  - Fill Content Blocks using WYSIWYG or HTML (formatted)
+  - Edit using Django template structure
   - Page group and Author
   - Show in Sitemap option

 * Media Manager
   - Upload media to S3 bucket
   - have alias for media uploaded and url shown
   - Allow addition of media in HTML + blog

-* Redirects
+* Redirects - <done>
-  - 301 and 302 redirects
+  - 301 redirects

 * Posts
   - Meta details
     - Title, Description, Keywords, URL